Access for Visitors with Special Needs

 Smoky’s Pancake Cabin

-What are Some Wheelchair Accessible Trails in the Smoky Mountains Tennessee Area?
+What are Some Wheelchair Accessible Nature Trails in the Smoky Mountains TN, Area?

 Trails Recommended for Wheelchair Access

-Gatlinburg Trail- 1.9 mile, one way walk, paved and gravel (see video here)
+Gatlinburg Trail- 1.9 mile, one way walk, paved and gravel.
+See my video here.

 Laurel Creek Falls Trail - 2.17 miles roundtrip, paved but assistance will be needed for wheelchair riders.
 Trail is steep and rutted in some places.
 You will need to take your time and go very slow with a wheelchair on this trail, but in good weather, it can be done.